Nhat-Thanh/PixelRL-SR/README.md

 ```
 - **--save-log**: if it's equal to **1**, **train loss, train rewards, train metrics, validation rewards, validation metrics** will be saved every **save-every** steps.

-**NOTE**: if you want to re-train a new model, you should delete all files in **checkpoint** directory.
+**NOTE**: if you want to re-train a new model, you should delete all files in **checkpoint** sub-directory.
 Your checkpoint will be saved when above command finishs and can be used for the next times, so you can train a model on Google Colab without taking care of GPU time limit.

 I trained the models on Google Colab in 2000 steps:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Nhat-Thanh/PixelRL-SR/blob/main/PixelRL-SR.ipynb)